Adapt

 // Session brain: fixed structure

-const sessionBrain = new Brain({
+const sessionBrain = await Brain.create({

 prompt: '...',